Frank's life stories

 Over some years, I worked on better understanding health care, for example through Internet research, observations, as well as conversations with nurses, doctors, pharmacists, and patients.
 Here are some of the findings of my research efforts in healthcare innovation.

-Story # 30: Learning about managing emotions in stressful situations
+Story # 37: Learning about emotions

 Reflecting on my life, I realize that I have lived through quite a significant number of changes from which I have learned much about handling changes in life - including learning to understand and create value in new places, for different people, and/or in different situations.
 Examples of changes I have learned a lot from: